NFL on TNT: Studio shows

-The network had a one-hour studio pregame show, titled The Stadium Show, from 1990 to 1994.
+TNT had a one-hour studio pregame show, titled The Stadium Show, from 1990 to 1994.
 In 1995, this was reduced to a half-hour and retitled Pro Football Tonight, running through 1997.
-Fred Hickman was one of the studio hosts during this time, and Mark May (now of ESPN) was one of the studio analysts before moving to the booth for the final season.
+Fred Hickman was one of the studio hosts during this time, and Mark May was one of the studio analysts before moving to the booth for the final season.

 Fantasy Football legacy

 The Sunday night TNT halftime show was the first major network NFL broadcast to utilize a player statistics "crawl" at the bottom of the screen.
-With Fantasy Football in its early stages of popularity, and the internet not being readily available to the general public, this was the only way for most fans to get updated Sunday player stats without waiting until the 11:00 PM or midnight sports highlight shows on CNN and ESPN.
+With Fantasy Football in its early stages of popularity, and the internet not being readily available to the general public, this was the only way for most fans to get updated Sunday player stats without waiting until the 11:00 p.m. or midnight sports highlight shows on CNN and ESPN.
 However, in the second half of the NFL season when ESPN would broadcast Sunday night games, Fantasy Football fans would be disappointed since ESPN did not provide the same detailed crawl during their halftime show.